Take a look around historic pub which has just reopened after huge six-figure revamp

-Historic pub near Sheffield dating back 400 years undergoes refurbishment - take a look inside
+Historic pub The Phoenix in Ridgeway near Sheffield undergoes incredible six-figure refurbishment

-A historic pub near Sheffield has just reopened after a huge, six-figure revamp which includes the addition of a new bar and extended alfresco and outdoor areas able to accommodate up to 250 people.
+A historic pub near Sheffield has just reopened after a huge, six-figure revamp which includes the addition of a new bar and extended outdoor areas.

 The Phoenix in Ridgeway has just welcomed customers back after the extensive investment and makeover.